 In both cases, Republican lawmakers are torn between doing the right thing and appeasing their hard-right base, which is now in thrall to Trump.

-Principled conservatives should be able to justify approving Garland (Clinton’s pick would be worse) as well as TPP (there was a time when Republicans supported free trade and containing China).
+Principled conservatives should be able to justify approving Garland (Clinton’s pick would be worse) and TPP (there was a time when Republicans supported free trade and containing China).

-But principled conservatism is not what Trump and his followers are about.
+But principled conservatism is not what Trump and his movement are about.

 Nowhere is this clearer than in the right-wing media, where Trump’s candidacy has pitted erstwhile foes of the Republican “establishment” against each other.